qmlweb/qmlweb/README.md

     this.somethingHappened = Signal(); // creates a signal somethingHappened

     this.somethingHappened.connect(this, function() {
-      console.log('You may also connect to signals in Javascript');
+      console.log('You may also connect to signals in JavaScript');
     });

     // Using the DOM